 An egg is a healthy food with cognitive benefits.

-For example, eggs contain many nutrients that support brain health, including folate, choline, vitamins B6 and B12.
+For example, eggs contain many nutrients that support brain health, including folate, choline, omega-3 fatty acids, vitamins B6 and B12.

 - Folate: Also called vitamin B-9, folate is crucial for normal brain development.
 For example, it is required for making neurotransmitters that power the brain.
 In older adults, a deficiency of this nutrient is associated with depression, anxiety, cognitive decline, and some forms of dementia.
 (11, 12) A study of 180 people with mild cognitive decline showed that folic acid supplementation improved cognitive function.
 (13) (Folic acid is the synthetic form of folate.)